palanca1818/marc/How-to-create-my-own-font.md

 6. Go to `Settings > Advanced` menu and fill development info.
 7. Download your font.

-If you wish yout font to be included to fontello collection, read [[How to suggest font to fontello]].
+If you wish your font to be included to fontello collection, read [[How to suggest font to fontello]].